 Why HOA Accounting Is Different From Ordinary Bookkeeping

 Homeowners associations sit in an unusual spot financially.
 They are not businesses trying to turn a profit, but they handle money with the same level of complexity as many small companies.
 Every month, dues come in from dozens or hundreds of homeowners.
 Bills go out to landscapers, insurance carriers, utility companies, and property managers.
 Reserves need to be tracked separately and protected.
-Taxes need to be filed.
+Taxes need to be filed correctly.
 And all of it needs to be documented clearly enough that a board of volunteers can review it and explain it to the community.

 The Three HOA Accounting Methods